The-Marcy-Lab-School/react-express-auth/README.md

 app.use(logRoutes); // print information about each incoming request app.use(express.json()); // parse incoming request bodies as JSON app.use(express.static(path.join(__dirname, '../frontend/dist'))); // Serve static assets from the dist folder of the frontend

-app.use('/api', authRouter); // all requests beginning with /api will be handled by authRouter first app.use('/api/users', userRouter); // all requests beginning with /api/users will be handled by userRouter
 ```

-- Here, we subdivide the routing between two "sub routers". `app.use` let's us indicate the base URL that each router handles.

 ## Authentication & Authorization